pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The only difference between a poor black person and a poor white person is that a poor white person feels like it's not supposed to be happening to them."
 --Dave Chappelle

+"To be ignorant of what occurred before you were born is to remain always a child."
+--Cicero

 "Most people never have to face the fact that at the right time in the right place they're capable of anything."
 --Noah Cross, [*Chinatown*] (https://en.wikipedia.org/wiki/Chinatown_(1974_film))